raspberrypilearning/paint-box/en/step_3.md

 set pen color to [#00CC44]
 ```

-To set the pencil to colour to green, click the coloured square in the `set pen color`{:class="block3extensions"} block, and then click on the green square sprite.
+Click the coloured square in the `set pen color`{:class="block3extensions"} block, and then click on the green square.

 --- /task ---

-Then to a similar thing so that you can switch the pencil colour to blue.
+Repeat this process to switch the pencil colour to blue.

 --- task ---